mattghali/interviewtest/q5/README.md

 TCP window   | 65535
 Length       | 0

+Final ACK from the client, taking this tcp connection from 'half-open' to 'established'.
+At this stage, tcpdump has displayed the ISN from both sides of the connection, and now switches to relative sequence numbers, which are easier for humans to read and keep track of.

 `10.122.0.110.22 > 10.128.131.133.59096: Flags [P.], seq 1:21, ack 1, win 46, length 20`